When I tell people that I’m from Venezuela and I live in Europe, they start dreaming about the romantic idea of living abroad in some foreign land.

 We only had 3 days to catch up.
 3 days to share the random stories that have made us who we are now.
 As she talks, her smile tells me she is happy too.
 I barely know what to say or where to start.
-I’m still in shocked by the idea of my younger sister having her first gray hairs.
+I’m still shocked by the idea of my younger sister having her first gray hairs.

 Moving to Austria over 4 years ago was my idea.
 A choice that I will never regret and for sure a once in a lifetime opportunity.
-Been here has not been easy, neither for me nor my parents nor my sister.
+Been here has not been easy, either for me nor my parents nor my sister.
 Their unconditional support has allowed me to continue pushing forward.

 This is the thing that I believe it sucks the most from living abroad.
 Being far away for those you care about.
 Many times you just wish you could gather everybody in one place and enjoy them.
 The best of your worlds, together.
 If only.
-I can’t imagine how hard this would be without skype, whatsapp, viber or facebook.
+I can’t imagine how hard this would be without skype, WhatsApp, Viber, or Facebook.

 Now I want to ask you something.